Agathasta/CS50_final_project/README.md

     Status: at this point I am good 10 hours into the project, including this documentation.

 5. SQL connected to JS through Flask
     This was hard.
 I had no idea where to start and in which direction to go.
 Right now I am grabbing the HTML input with Flask and inserting into the database (POST).
-For GET, Flask sends a JSON to JavaScript, and JS modifies the HTML.
+For GET, Flask sends a JSON to JavaScript, and JS modifies the HTML creating a list of ToDos.

+6. START FROM ZERO!!!
+    This was getting more and more complicated.
+I had the following working: a display of ToDos and the possibility of adding ToDos (see above).
+I was deleting from the DB with GET, sending the ToDo to be deleted through an URL, and then having JS display all ToDos again.
+The whole thing worked (and looked good) but it was getting monstruous, and I was stumped trying to edit or cross out ToDos...
+    So I googled again, and found a wonderful simple Flask ToDo list from [PythonEngineer](https://www.python-engineer.com/posts/flask-todo-app/) that gave me the push to rethink everything (well, obvioulsly not everything, but everything I have tried in the past two days).

+7. Installing SQLAlquemy
+    And the first thing I did was swallow my pride at having my raw SQL queries working and give SQLALchemy a chance.
+I have spent the morning reading documentation, and have adapted my register and login queries in about 5 minutes.
+I tell myself than knowing what a connection and a cursor is will make my future brighter.......
+Sigh.

+    What I learned:
+    * What an ORM is (kind of, at least)
+    * To create a db, tables, relationships
+    * To query said db
+    * To be awed at the clarity of the results.
+Goodby tuples!!!

+    Status: at this point I am over 24 hours into the project...
+Lots of time spent trying things out, googling, making tiny steps, retracing them.
+I have to discipline myself to make more and longer breaks.
+But hey, I am feeling confident again :)